- Andaman Islands

 Kalmaread more »

 KalvaistisA Lithuanian smith-god.
 He is said to make the sun anew each day.
-Also known as Kalvaistis, Greek Hephaestus, Greek Hephaestus, Ptah, Regin, Sethlans, Tvashtri, Vulcan, Roman Mulciber, Roman Mulciber or Hephaestus.
+In some lore, occasionally identified as Kalvaistis, Greek Hephaestus, Greek Hephaestus, Ptah, Regin, Sethlans, Tvashtri, Vulcan, Roman Mulciber, Roman Mulciber or Hephaestus.

 KartaA Latvian goddess of fate.
 Sister of Dekla and Laima.
 In some accounts, these three sisters act as the Latvian Fates.
-Referred to as Karta.
+Sometimes identified as Karta.

 kaukasA Lithuanian dwarf house-spirit, similar to the aitvaras.
-Occasionally known as kaukas, Para, Para, Bjara, Puk, Pukhis, Pukis, Pukys, Puuk, Estonian Pisuhand, Tulihand, Lappish Smieragatto, Latvian Pukis, Lithuanian Aitvaras, Kaukas, Scandinavian Buttercat, Russian Domovik, Russian Domovik, pukys, pukys, Aitvaras or Para.
+At times, identified as kaukas, Para, Para, Bjara, Puk, Pukhis, Pukis, Pukys, Puuk, Estonian Pisuhand, Tulihand, Lappish Smieragatto, Latvian Pukis, Lithuanian Aitvaras, Kaukas, Scandinavian Buttercat, Russian Domovik, Russian Domovik, pukys, pukys, Aitvaras or Para.

 keremetread more »

 KildisinWife of the Finnish sky-god, Ilmarinen.
-In some accounts, identified as Kildisin, Kildisin-mumy, Kildisin-mumy, Kugu-shotshen-Ara or Kugo-shotshen-Ava.
+Occasionally identified as Kildisin, Kildisin-mumy, Kildisin-mumy, Kugu-shotshen-Ara or Kugo-shotshen-Ava.

 klabotermanread more »